code42/code42cli/README.md

-# code42
+# The Code42 CLI

+Use the `code42` command to interact with your Code42 environment.
-`code42` is a CLI tool for extracting AED events.
+`code42 securitydata` is a CLI tool for extracting AED events.
-Additionally, `code42` can record a checkpoint so that you only get events you have not previously gotten.
+Additionally, `code42 securitydata` can record a checkpoint so that you only get events you have not previously gotten.

 ## Requirements